apereo/cas/docs/cas-server-documentation/planning/Installation-Requirements.md

 behavior by altering Maven configuration settings, it is considered advanced usage and not supported.

 A common solution to overcoming lack of Internet connectivity on a CAS server is to build CAS on a dedicated build host with internet connectivity.
-The `cas.war` file produced by the build is subsequently copied to the CAS server for deployment.
+The web application artifact produced by the build could then subsequently be copied to the CAS server for deployment.